bilal1718/ReactCode_Snippets/Recipe_App/Readme.md

 The file for recipe app in React JS.
-The app has inherited mapping
+The app has inherited mapping.
+Also has Pagination